Comparable Dark Matter and Baryon energy densities from Dark Grand Unification: The Model

 where we suppress the flavor indices here for simplicity.
 After the scalar fields acquire their VEVs, as discussed in the previous section, the Yukawa terms then become mass terms for the corresponding fermions.

 Starting from the first term, we have

 where $Y_{\Delta,i,j}$ is a $3\times 3$ matrix.
 The coupling to the vacuum $\langle \Delta \rangle$ gives the three species Majorana masses written as

 where we have the mass matrix $M_\Delta$ diagonalized through a unitary matrix $U_\Delta$.
-For simplicity, we assume degenerate mass eigenvalues for the three generations, which gives all $\psi_{s,i}$, $\psi_{a,i}$, and $\psi_{0,i}$ the same mass, $M_s = M_a = M_0 = 0.3 \cdot 10^{15}$ GeV.
-The factor $0.3$ is added to achieve the desired mass hierarchy, with fermions being lighter than the bosons at the DU scale.
+For simplicity, we assume degenerate mass eigenvalues for the three generations, which gives all $\psi_{s,i}$, $\psi_{a,i}$, and $\psi_{0,i}$ the same mass, $M_s = M_a = M_0 = 0.3 \times 10^{15}$ GeV.
+The factor $0.3$ is introduced to achieve the desired mass hierarchy, ensuring that the fermions at the DU scale are lighter than the bosons at the DU scale.
 This distinction is relevant for cosmology, as will be discussed in section \ref{sec:COS}.

 Next, for the second term, the $\Phi$ field couples $\chi\subset A$ and $\psi\subset \Psi$ through the terms

 which gives Dirac masses $M_\psi = Y \langle \Phi \rangle$ to the exotic SM charged fermions, as we previously mentioned.
 Now, we need two unitary matrices, $U_{\psi}$ and $V_{\psi}$, to diagonalize $M_\psi$, as